vogulcan/kgrep/README.md

 - The script chooses an optimal prefix length to enumerate (`--max-enum` controls limit).
 - Prefix scanning is bounded tightly (`lo, hi`) to minimize iteration cost.
 - Works best with RocksDB prefix extractor enabled and `prefix_same_as_start` set.
+- Chunk retrieval uses direct iterator seeks for each provided key (fast exact lookups) and respects the same decoding/filters.

 ## Caveats

-- If keys are not raw bytes or ASCII k-mers, use `--no-raw`.
+- If keys are not raw bytes or ASCII k-mers, use `--no-raw` or provide inputs with `--chunks-hex`.
 - DB should contain fixed-length k-mers as keys.
 - Performance degrades without bound setters.